ansible/workshops/exercises/ansible_windows/2-adhoc/README.md

 will need to go select our Host.
 So click **HOSTS**.

 Next to each host is a checkbox.
-Check the box next to each host you want to run an Ad-Hoc Command on.
+Check the box next to each host you want to run an ad-hoc Command on.
 You will then see the **RUN COMMANDS** button become enabled.
 Click it now.

 ![Run Command](images/2-adhoc-run-command.png)